 - The A.A. program, set forth in our Twelve Steps, offers the alcoholic a way to develop a satisfying life without alcohol.

 - This program is discussed at A.A. group meetings.
+Here is the following list of Meeting types.
+For more details, go to Meeting Types & Descriptions.

 - A.A. members also take meetings into correctional and treatment facilities.